etherzhhb/Shang/README.md

 LLVM IR.
 Unlike most other LLVM-based high-level synthesis frameworks, e.g.
 [C-to-Verilog](http://www.c-to-verilog.com/) or [Legup](http://legup.eecg.utoronto.ca/),
-which work on the LLVM-IR layer, Shang works on the LLVM machine code layer, this allow Shang to easily represent and optimize some high-level synthesis specific operation(instruction), e.g. reduction OR, concatenation, etc.
+which work on the LLVM-IR layer, Shang works on the LLVM machine code layer, which allow Shang to easily represent and optimize some high-level synthesis specific operation(instruction), e.g. reduction OR, concatenation, etc.

 At the moment, Shang has several high-level synthesis specific (optimization)